How to Become an Electrician

 A high school diploma or equivalent is required to become an electrician.

 Some electricians start out by attending a technical school.
 Many technical schools offer programs related to circuitry, safety practices, and basic electrical information.
-Graduates usually receive credit toward their apprenticeship.
+Graduates of these programs usually receive credit toward their apprenticeship.

 Most electricians learn their trade in a 4- or 5-year apprenticeship program.
-For each year of the program, apprentices typically receive 2,000 hours of paid on-the-job training as well as some classroom instruction.
+For each year of the program, apprentices typically receive 2,000 hours of paid on-the-job training as well as some technical instruction.

-In the classroom, apprentices learn electrical theory, blueprint reading, mathematics, electrical code requirements, and safety and first-aid practices.
+Technical instruction for apprentices includes electrical theory, blueprint reading, mathematics, electrical code requirements, and safety and first-aid practices.
 They may also receive specialized training related to soldering, communications, fire alarm systems, and elevators.

 Several groups, including unions and contractor associations, sponsor apprenticeship programs.
 Apprenticeship requirements vary by state and locality.